 When the raft arrived I also invested in a higher backed seat for it.
 Experience of paddling inflatable kayaks suggested that my lower back would suffer from prolonged paddling with the provided back band.
 In actual fact this turned out to be unnecessary, but you can read about that in my next article on my first bikerafting trip to France.

 Again, further internet research revealed a suitable paddle.
-I chose a Werner Skagit FG.
+I chose a Werner Skagit.
 A lightweight but strong carbon shaft paddle which breaks down into 4 pieces – something which is essential for strapping to the bike in some sort of orderly fashion.

 continue reading on page 2…